awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iam-instanceprofile.md

 # AWS::IAM::InstanceProfile<a name="aws-resource-iam-instanceprofile"></a>

  Creates a new instance profile\.
-For information about instance profiles, go to [About Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/AboutInstanceProfiles.html)\.
+For information about instance profiles, see [Using instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)\.

- For information about the number of instance profiles you can create, see [Limitations on IAM Entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/LimitationsOnEntities.html) in the *IAM User Guide*\.
+ For information about the number of instance profiles you can create, see [IAM object quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.

 ## Syntax<a name="aws-resource-iam-instanceprofile-syntax"></a>